jrawbits/VE-Installer/ReadMe.md

 To use VE-Installer, just clone it, setup the configuration file, install a development environment (Linux R-base-dev, Windows R plus RTools), then build suitable `make` targets, such as the runtime environment and an installer.
-Full instructions and references materials are included below and in various referenced files.
+Full instructions and reference materials are included below and in various referenced files.

 You can use VE-Installer with any version of VisionEval (with appropriate changes to